AmaliTech-Training-Academy/gep-backend/docs/architecture/AWS_INFRASTRUCTURE_ARCHITECTURE-PROD.md

 ### 14.1 Compute Cost Optimization

 **Fargate Spot:**
-- Use for Discovery Service (100% Spot)
-- Use for other services (30% Spot, 70% regular)
+- Use for all services (30% Spot, 70% regular)
 - Savings: Up to 70% on Spot instances
 - Graceful handling of interruptions